-SB 111 strengthens system by prioritizing men-

-It also establishes a structured continuum of care, improving evaluation and treatment placement for mentally ill youth.
-Additionally, the bill

-SB 179 establishes a \$10 million grant program within the Kentucky Nuclear Energy Development Authority to support and attract nuclear energy proj-

-Funded through existing appropriations to the University of Kentucky, the program will be administered by a KNEDA advisory subcommittee to continue targeted investment in nuclear innovation.

-By advancing nuclear energy development, SB 179 strengthens Kentucky's position as a leader in the industry, fosters economic growth, and reinforces the state's commitment to a diverse and reliable energy portfolio.

-Senate Joint Resolution 25 directs the Department of Revenue to evaluate the feasibility of physical agricultural tax exemption cards to simplify transactions and enhance verification for farmers and
+Senate Joint Resolution (SJR) 25 directs the Department of Revenue to evaluate the feasibility of physical agricultural tax exemption cards to simplify transactions and enhance verification for farmers and retailers.
 The study will assess the cost of production through in-house and third-party options and review similar programs in other states to identify best practices.
 The goal is to streamline transactions, reduce administrative burdens, and provide lawmakers with clear cost and implementation data before potential adoption.

-The Department of Revenue must submit its findings by December 1, to the Interim Joint Committees on Agriculture and Appropriations and Revenue.
+The Department of Revenue must submit its findings by December 1. to the Interim Joint Committees on Agriculture and Appropriations and Revenue.
+As a joint resolution, SJR 25 does not create a permanent law but carries legal authority to direct this study.

-Às a joint resolution, SJR 25 does not create a permanent law but carries legal authority to direct this Senate Concurrent long-term counseling support to schools, districts, and postsecondary institutions recovering from natural disasters, school shootings, and other crises, focusing on rural areas lacking resources.
+Senate Concurrent Resolution (SCR) 43 expressed the General Assembly's support for the Crisis Recovery Support Network coordinated by the Southern Regional Education Board (SREB).
+The network provides long-term counseling support to schools, districts, and postsecondary institutions recovering from natural disasters, school shootings, and other crises, focusing on rural areas lacking resources.
 SREB will cover initial training and coordination costs, though states may later contribute \$10,000 annually to sustain the program.
+By adopting SCR 43, the Kentucky General Assembly affirms its commitment to student and educator well-being by recognizing the network as a trusted resource for crisis proposed 267 bills, while the House had introduced 814.